orbitmines/archive/projects/Writing - 2025. A Universal Language.md

 - (The initial implementation with thing like keywords, should be changeable from some base.)

-- Though I'd like to
+- Though I'd like to step away from the limitations of a text file, all programming infrastructure is based

 **TODO**
 - Types, Grammars, Pattern-matching